Hynesman/ESP32_Dex/README.md

 # I am not a medical professional and this code should not be used to make medical decisions.
 Use at your own risk and remember to always use approved methods to check your blood sugar.

+# UPDATE  10.03.2025
+There has been changes to the repository to support different hardware and use of mmol or mg/dl.
+This is not been corrected in this readme.

 # Dexcom_Follow
 a library to connect to Dexcom Follow from a Esp32.  using my other library Dexcom_follow